 Economic Activity at the Site

 As of December 2016, EPA had data on 17 on-site businesses.
 These businesses employed 185 people and generated an estimated $9,129,200 in annual sales revenue.
-For additional information click here.
+View additional information about redevelopment economics at Superfund sites.